-- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Company; - Material commitments for capital expenditures that are reasonably expected to have a material impact on the Company's short-term or long-term liquidity; - Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - Significant elements of income or loss that did not arise from the Company's continuing operations; - Seasonal aspects that had a material impact on the Company's results of operations; and
+- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Corporation; - Material commitments for capital expenditures that are reasonably expected to have a material impact on the Corporation's short-term or long-term liquidity; - Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - Events that will trigger direct or contingent financial obligation that is material to the Corporation, including any default or acceleration of an obligation. - All material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Corporation with unconsolidated entities or other persons created during the reporting period - Any significant elements of income or loss from continuing operation - Significant elements of income or loss that did not arise from the Corporation's continuing operations; - Seasonal aspects that had a material impact on the Corporation's results of operations; and

-The Company does not foresee any liquidity problem over the next 12 months.
+The Corporation does not foresee any liquidity problem over the next 12 months.